albertodall/nhibernate-lob/README.markdown

 Quirks
 ------

-One thing that can trip up some people is that when reading the contents of a Blob, if the underlying connection has been closed then this will fail.
+One thing that can trip up some people is that when reading the contents of a Blob, if the underlying connection has been closed, then the read will fail.

 The error you will recieve is an Exception with the message "The ExternalBlobConnection has been closed."

-To work around this, ensure the code that fetches the opens a reader for the Blob is wrapped in an explicit transaction i.e.
+To work around this, ensure the code that opens a reader for the Blob is wrapped in an explicit transaction i.e.

 	using (var tx = session.BeginTransaction())
 	{